-Ensure that the Sensor Cluster starts correctly by watching the event log (details on page 43) and by monitoring Reports " Components " Overview.
+Ensure that the Sensor Cluster starts correctly by watching the event log (see details on page 41) and by watching Reports " Components " Overview.

 Configuration " Schedulers " Scheduled Reports

 One of the greatest strengths of the Console is the ease in which it can generate complex Reports.
 Most reports created by clicking items from the Reports Region can be printed, exported as PDFs or sent by email.